keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 Out regexp pattern was using the global (`g`) flag.
 Do we need it?
-No... `searchIntoText` just ned to find the first occurrence!
+No... `searchIntoText` just need to find the first occurrence!

-But is this making any difference?
+But is this _really_ making any difference?

 Try to open you `node` console (or the browser one) and put a giant text in there: